Economy of Hungary: Anjou Age

-Hungarian economy prior to the transition
+Modern Age

 The Hungarian economy prior to World War II was primarily oriented toward agriculture and small-scale manufacturing.
 Hungary's strategic position in Europe and its relative high lack of natural resources also have dictated a traditional reliance on foreign trade.
 For instance, its largest car manufacturer, Magomobil (maker of the Magosix), produced a total of a few thousand units.
 In the early 1920s the textile industry began to expand rapidly, by 1928 it became the most important industry in the foreign trade of Hungary exporting textile goods worth more than 60 million pengős in that year.
 Companies like MÁVAG exported locomotives to India and South-America, its locomotive no. 601 was the largest and most powerful in Europe at the time.

+Post-war Hungarian communism

 From the late 1940s, the Communist government started to nationalize the industry.
 At first, only factories with more than 100 workers were nationalized; later, this limit was reduced to only 10.
 In the agriculture, the government started a successful program of collectivization.
 From the early 1950s, more and more new factories were built.
 This rapid and forced industrialization followed the standard Stalinist pattern in an effort to encourage a more self-sufficient economy.
 Most economic activity was conducted by state-owned enterprises or cooperatives and state farms.
 In 1968, Stalinist self-sufficiency was replaced by the "New Economic Mechanism", which reopened Hungary to foreign trade, gave limited freedom to the workings of the market, and allowed a limited number of small businesses to operate in the services sector.

+In this era great social progress was made, for example the population between 20 and 24 years old with less than 8 years of education decreased from 71.2% in 1949 to 4.9% in 1984, the annual consumption of meat and fish increased from 35 kilograms in 1950 to 78 in 1984, the percentage of homes with electricity increased from 46.6% in 1949 to 99% in 1984, in the same period the percentage of homes with running water increased from 17.1% to 76.6%, the number of cars per 1,000 people increased from 3 in 1960 to 122 in 1984, in the case of televisions from 10 to 276, in the case of washing machines from 45 to 317, in the case of refrigerators from 4 to 328, infant mortality (per 1,000 live births) fell from 91 in 1949 to 20.4 in 1984.